jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Replace the contents of the specified ListBox with the new values.

 * `.removeListItem(title, item)`
-    Remove the specified item from teh specified ListBox.
+    Remove the specified item from the  specified ListBox.

 ```python
 from appJar import gui